Deeokojie/Deeokojie/README.md

 - 👋 Hi, I’m @Dee okojie
-- 👀 I’m interested in Api programming & machine learning
+- 👀 I’m interested in machine learning
 - 🌱 I’m currently learning Maths and economics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me okojiedee@gmail.com